dymynyc/acidlisp/README.md

 (to add hygene) but it wasn't traversing into def values (which can contain more defs)

+I got to capturing groups, but then with multiple layers of Many or More patterns something wasn't quite right. sometimes a Many steals extra characters.
+Reading the generated code is really hard.
+It doesn't help that flatten sticks quite a few extra variables in there.

+I think the next thing is to implement logging. then i might be able to figure out what is going on.

 ### 21/4/2020

 okay more wrestling with macros. thought a lot about